Aalapur

-Aalapur is a town and tehsil in Ambedkar Nagar district in the Indian state of Uttar Pradesh, India.
+Aalapur is a town and tehsil in Ambedkar Nagar district, Uttar Pradesh, India.
 It is a part of Faizabad division (now Ayodhya division) in Uttar Pradesh state.
 Aalapur is 33 km east of district headquarters Akbarpur city.

 Demographic

 As of the 2011 India census, Aalapur had a population of 240.
 Males constituted 127 of the population and females 117.
 There were 34 households.